Regina Hall, Amy Schumer, Wanda Sykes to host 94th Academy Awards - NewsBreak

 (NEXSTAR) – Maybe three hosts is the charm?

-The Academy of Motion Picture Arts and Sciences revealed the news on Tuesday morning following earlier reports that Hall, Schumer and Sykes had already agreed to take the gig, according to outlets including Variety and The Hollywood Reporter .
+The Academy of Motion Picture Arts and Sciences revealed the news on Tuesday morning following earlier reports that Hall, Schumer and Sykes had already agreed to take the gig, according to outlets including Variety and The Hollywood Reporter .‘Dune’ directoro ut, KStew in and more Oscars surprises

 The decision to hire multiple hosts for the Oscars ceremony isn’t an entirely new one.
 The show has been helmed by solo hosts, duos, trios and, at times, even six hosts, as was the case in 1959 (and 1958, if you count Donald Duck).
 But with the decision to hire Hall, Schumer and Sykes to co-host, the 94 th Academy Awards will be the first to be emceed by three women.